intergiro/developer-portal/docs/merchant/card-api/update.md

-# Change
+# Update

-To update information of a card, send a PUT request to the card endpoint with the card token in the url.
+To update information of a card, send a PUT request to the card endpoint with the [card token](./reference.html#token) in the url.
 The body of the request should be a [Card Creatable](../../integrate/acquiring/reference.html#creatable-5).
-The response will be the updated card token.
+The response will be the updated [card token](./reference.html#token).

 #### Request
 ``` {1}